siran/writing/books/A New Arithmetic/A New Arithmetic - 002 Relation-Aware Addition.md

 U+V=X=x^2=(u+v)^2.
 $$

-This is the joined-sum axiom.
-It is the point at which the arithmetic decides to join inner states rather than merely count visible square-values.
+This is the positive-ultrareal reading of the sum.
+Nothing new is being added to the square-form: if the sum is an ultrareal, it can be expressed as the square of its inner expression.

 The operator is still $+$.
 The operands determine which layer is being used.